 - Further information

-The Phaistos Disc is a disk of fired clay from the Palace of Phaistos in Crete.
-Both faces of the disk are covered with spiral sequences of signs pressed in the soft clay before firing it.
-The disk comes from a disturbed context and therefore cannot be dated stratigraphically.
-It is held at the Archeological Museum of Herakleion in Crete.
+The Phaistos Disc is a terracotta disk from the Palace of Phaistos in Crete, kept at the Archaeological Museum of Herakleion.
+Both faces of the disk are covered with spiral sequences of signs pressed in the soft clay before firing.
+The disk comes from a disturbed context and is therefore very difficult to date stratigraphically.
+However, comparisons with Minoan objects and in particular with potteries and seals from Phaistos, in addition to removing suspicions about the authenticity of the inscription, suggest a date between the final phase of the First Cretan Palaces and the early phase of the Second Palaces (18th-17th centuries BC).

 Go to the online resources.Online resources

 45 different signs can be found on the disk.
 This has led to the hypothesis that the writing was syllabic.
 In fact, statistically, 45 symbols are too many for an alphabet and too few for an ideographic system.
-The writing on the Phaistos Disc would therefore seem to be a syllabary, like the Cretan hieroglyphic, Linear A or Linear B. The sequence of the symbols are preceded and followed by straight lines which “box” them inside the two spirals.
+The writing on the Phaistos Disc would therefore seem to be a syllabary, like the Cretan hieroglyphic, Linear A or Linear B. The sequences of signs, thirty on one side and thirty-one on the other, are preceded and followed by straight lines which “box” them inside the two spirals.
 Rare cases of partial overlapping between signs indicate that they were pressed from the outside towards the inside.
-The sequence of the signs is thus right to left, and they were pressed into fresh clay using pre-prepared forms.
+The sequence of the signs is thus right to left, and they were stamped into fresh clay using pre-prepared forms.
+Some of the signs were then marked with the incision of a short straight line (the so-called 'spina').

-There are many similarities among signs on the Phaistos Disc and other Cretan writing systems from the 2nd millennium BC.
-A careful study shows, however, that these correspondences are rather vague and probably casual.
+There are some similarities among signs on the Phaistos Disc and other Cretan writing systems from the 2nd millennium BC.
+These correspondences, however, are very uncertain and do not show any definite relationship with these graphic systems.

-Some analogies can be found between some signs on the disk and typical archeological objects from Bronze-Age Crete.
-This would tend to favor the hypothesis of a Cretan origin of the writing.
-However, the theory that the disk was produced elsewhere and subsequently brought to Crete cannot be excluded.
+Some analogies can be found between some signs on the disk and a number of archeological objects or symbolic motifs typical of Bronze Age Crete, some of which are from Phaistos.
+This tends to favor the hypothesis of a Cretan origin of the writing and to confirm the authenticity of the inscription.

-Many attempts have been made to decipher the Phaistos Disc, but none can be considered conclusively valid, since in the absence of similar inscriptions, no proposed decipherment can be verified.
+Many attempts have been made to decipher the Phaistos Disc (especially in a religious sense or as a calendar), but none can be considered conclusively valid, since in the absence of similar inscriptions, no proposed decipherment can be verified.